panacloud-modern-global-apps/jamstack-serverless/step09_fetch_data_build_time_contentful/README.md

 http://localhost:8000/___graphql

-select the contentfulBlogPost in the GraphQL Explorer and create the Query and run it to test it.
+select the allContentfulBlogPost/edges/node in the GraphQL Explorer and create the Query and run it to test it.

 Update index.tsx